quicwg/base-drafts/draft-ietf-quic-tls.md

 The endpoint toggles the value of the Key Phase bit and uses the updated key and IV to protect all subsequent packets.

-An endpoint MUST NOT initiate a key update prior to having received an acknowledgment for a packet that it sent protected with keys from the current key phase.
+An endpoint MUST NOT initiate a key update prior to having confirmed the handshake ({{handshake-confirmed}}).
+An endpoint MUST NOT initiate a subsequent key update prior unless it has received an acknowledgment for a packet that was sent protected with keys from the current key phase.
 This ensures that keys are available to both peers before another key update can be initiated.
 This can be implemented by tracking the lowest packet number sent with each key phase, and the highest acknowledged packet number in the 1-RTT space: once the latter is higher than or equal to the former, another key update can be initiated.

 Note: